danaesavi/danaesavi.github.io/_publications/2023-07-sheffields-submission-americasnlp.md

 title: "Sheffield's Submission to the AmericasNLP Shared Task on Machine Translation into Indigenous Languages"
 collection: publications
 permalink: /publication/2023-07-sheffields-submission-americasnlp
-excerpt: "We describe the University of Sheffields submission to the AmericasNLP 2023 Shared Task on Machine Translation into Indigenous Languages.
+excerpt: "Best Submission.
+We describe the University of Sheffields submission to the AmericasNLP 2023 Shared Task on Machine Translation into Indigenous Languages.
 Our approach consists of extending, training, and ensembling different variations of NLLB-200.
 We achieve the highest average chrF of all the submissions.

 - 📜 [Paper](https://aclanthology.org/2023.americasnlp-1.21/) 🗃️ [Code](https://github.com/edwardgowsmith/americasnlp-2023-sheffield)"
 date: 2023-07-14